Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

 \section{Gravitational lensing theory and phenomenology}

-We begin with an overview of the lensing aspects of our predictions in Section~\ref{sec:lensing:overview}.
+We begin with an overview of the main take away points in Section~\ref{sec:lensing:overview}.
 For readers interested in more detail, we outline some key elements of gravitational lensing theory in Section~\ref{sec:lensing:theory}, before motivating our focus on gravitational magnification in Section~\ref{sec:lensing:versus}, justifying our model for optical depth in Section~\ref{sec:lensing:odsl}, and explaining how we predict arrival time difference for magnified image pairs in Section~\ref{sec:lensing:time}.